googlefonts/gftools/docs/gftools-packager/README.md

     […]
     Done!

 Now run `gftools qa` tools.
-It's initially OK to only run Font Bakery and to work on fixing all the FAIL stauses in the sources, but **this is the wrong place to teach details about the QA and mastering process.** *FIXME: Where is the right place?*:
+It's initially OK to only run Font Bakery and to work on fixing all the FAIL stauses in the sources, but **this is the wrong place to teach details about the QA and finalizing process.** *FIXME: Where is the right place?*:

     $ gftools qa -f path/to/google/fonts/clone/ofl/familysans/*.ttf --fontbakery -o ./font_out_qa
     # or use Font Bakery directly if you want to use its command line options directly